 - Dependable and consistent supply of hay - Hay supply can come from a managed grower base, captive hay production or a mixture of both.
-The supply must be dependable, contain the right variety mix to meet consumer demand and consist of a desirable quality and size profile. - o If captive hay acreage exists, it should be able to stand on its own from a profit and loss standpoint and not require year-to-year subsidies from the processing operation. - The business must maintain strong strategic alliances with suppliers and buyers and complete thorough background research. - · Exporting considerations - Top exporters have a specific quality objective and provide a product that meets the demand of their customers consistently.
-Importers' standards may be entirely different concerning the perception of quality, as compared with quality standards in the U.S. - Export producers are also familiar with the differences between cultures and are sensitive to their clients' customs.
+The supply must be dependable, contain the right variety mix to meet consumer demand and consist of a desirable quality and size profile. - If captive hay acreage exists, it should be able to stand on its own from a profit and loss standpoint and not require year-to-year subsidies from the processing operation. - The business must maintain strong strategic alliances with suppliers and buyers and complete thorough background research. - Exporting considerations - Top exporters have a specific quality objective and provide a product that meets the demand of their customers consistently.
+Importers' standards may be entirely different concerning the perception of quality, as compared with quality standards in the U.S. - Export producers are also familiar with the differences between cultures and are sensitive to their clients' customs. - Some exporters have a Letter of Credit as secondary line of defense for the exporter if the importer doesn't perform as agreed.